loosolab/UROPA/docs_rst/output.rst

 Output tables
 =============
-UROPA provides many output files, each providing valuable information in either a more extended or a more condense way, to cover all needs and be useful for further analyses.
+UROPA provides many output files, each providing valuable information in either a more extended or a more condense way to cover all needs and be useful for further analyses.

 The different outputs will be explained thoroughly below.

 File overview
 -------------

-- **Uropa_AllHits**  : The basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.
+- **Uropa_AllHits** : Basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.

-- **Uropa_FinalHits** : The table which can be the most useful for peak annotation.It provides the best-selected feature according to the config criteria for annotating each peak.
+- **Uropa_FinalHits** : Table which can be the most useful for peak annotation.It provides the best selected feature according to the config criteria for annotating each peak.
 The closest distance is the basic parameter for the selection.
-It also summarizes the 'BestperQuery_Hits' by chosing the closest feature for each peak in case more queries are given and each query validates a different feature.

-- **Uropa_BestperQuery_Hits** : Only if more than one query is specified: Best valid annotation per query for each peak.
+- **Uropa_BestperQuery_Hits** : This table is only produced if more than one query is specified and the priority key equals False.
+The best valid annotation per query for each peak is displayed.

-- **Uropa_Reformatted_HitsperPeak** : Only if more than one query is specified and the *-r* parameter is used: Compact table with best per query annotation in one row.
+- **Uropa_Reformatted_HitsperPeak** : Another format of the BestperQuery Hits produced by using the ``-r`` parameter.
+A compact table with best per query annotation for each peak in one row is presented.

-- **Uropa_Summary** : Only if the *-s* parameter is used: Graphical information of the peak annotation run by UROPA.
+- **Uropa_Summary** : Statistical summary of the UROPA annotation by using the ``-s`` parameter.

 .. note::
-	The output files will be named additionally by the output directory name where they are located, for convenience in further use and transfer of files.
+	The output files will be named additionally by the output directory name, for convenience in further use and transfer of files.
-	Example  : ChIPannot/Uropa_AllHits_ChIPannot.txt
+	Example: ChIPannot/Uropa_AllHits_ChIPannot.txt

 Output columns explanation
 --------------------------

-The four output tables mentioned above contain many informative columns about the peak annotation performed.
+The four output tables mentioned above contain many informative columns about the performed peak annotation.
 What the different columns are about is further explained below.

 - **peak_id, peak_start, peak_center, peak_end, peak_strand**: Peak information with id if available, otherwise a peak id in chr:start-end format will be created.

-- **feature, feat_start, feat_end, feat_strand**: The information of the genomic feature that annotates the peak, as extracted by the GTF file.
+- **feature, feat_start, feat_end, feat_strand**: The information of the genomic feature that annotates the peak as extracted by the GTF file.

-- **feat_anchor**: The position of the genomic feature annotated, having the minimum distance to the peak_center.
-If 'feature.anchor' given in config only this will be used.
+- **feat_anchor**: The position of the annotated genomic feature which was used for distance calculation.
+If ``feature.anchor`` is given in config, only this will be used.
+If multiple ``feature.anchor`` are valid, the distance to all of them is calculated and the minimum distance is chosen.

-- **distance** : The distance measured as following: _abs(peak_center-feature_anchor)_.
-If no feature.anchor is given, the minimum of all feature.anchor {start,center,end} to peak_center is chosen.
+- **distance** : Absolute distance from peak center to feature anchor.
+Closest feature anchor if non is specified, the specified otherwise

-- **genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the gene, see Figure 2 in :doc:`/uropa-example`.
+- **genomic_location**: The position of the peak relative to the annotated feature direction (e.g. upstream = peak located upstream of the feature, see Figure 2 in :doc:`/uropa-example`).

-- **feat_ovl_peak**: Percentage of how much the peak is coverd by the feature (1.0 = 100%, this correspond to the genomic_location "PeakInsideFeature").
+- **feat_ovl_peak**: Percentage of how much the peak is coverd by the feature (1.0 = 100%, this corresponds to the genomic_location "PeakInsideFeature").

-- **peak_ovl_feat**: Percentage of how much the feature is coverd by the peak (1.0 correspond to the genomic_location "FeatureInsidePeak").
+- **peak_ovl_feat**: Percentage of how much the feature is coverd by the peak (1.0 corresponds to the genomic_location "FeatureInsidePeak").

-- **gene_name, gene_id, gene_type,...** : Attributes that have been given in the key 'show.atttributes' will be shown here with their values extracted by the GTF.
+- **gene_name, gene_id, gene_type,...** : Values of attributes given in the ``show.atttributes`` key extracted from the GTF.

 .. hint::
-	- If 'filter.attribute' key is used make sure to specify this also in the 'show.attributes' key, to have an easy confirmation of the filtering.
+	- If ``filter.attribute`` key is used make sure to specify this also in the ``show.attributes`` key, to have an easy confirmation of the filtering.
 	- Make sure to give any attributes at all for a notification in the output.
 Otherwise the annotated peaks will be reported without any information of the assigned features.

 - **query**: Valid query for the current annotation (0-based).